christopherkullenberg/flashbackscraper/README.md

 ## Extras

+### Run scraper through Tor darknet

+By adding the ``-t`` flag, you may run the https requests through the Tor socks5 proxy on port 9050.
+This requires that you have [Tor installed](https://torproject.org) on your system and that there is a functioning proxy on the standard Tor port.
+This feature is still a bit experimental, so **do not rely on it for anonymity**.

+### Network analyisis file
 If you want to map the network created as an effect of the "quote" function in the Flashback forum, there is a script, ``sqlite2gexf.py`` that converts the scraped data to a .gexf file, which can be opened in for instance [Gephi](https://gephi.org).
 The script requires the module [networkx](https://networkx.github.io/), then you can simply run:

     python sqlite2gexf <name of sqlite3 file>